Guardafui Channel

-The Guardafui Channel (مضيق غواردافوي, Marinka Gardafuul) is an oceanic strait off the tip of the Horn of Africa that lies between the Puntland region of Somalia and the Socotra governorate of Yemen to the west of the Arabian Sea.
+The Guardafui Channel (مضيق غواردافوي, Marinka Gardafuul) is an oceanic strait off the tip of the Horn of Africa that lies geographically between the Puntland region of Somalia and the Socotra governorate of Yemen, and hydrologically between the Muqedian Sea and the Arabian Sea.
 It connects the Gulf of Aden to the north with the Indian Ocean to the south.
 Its namesake is Cape Guardafui, the very tip of the Horn of Africa.

 Extent

-Its width is roughy 100 km between Ras Asir (Gardafuul) and Abd al Kari, and roughly 240 km between Ras Asir and Socotra.
+Its width is roughly 100 km between Ras Asir (Gardafuul) and Abd al Kari, and roughly 240 km between Ras Asir and Socotra.
 Ras Asir, formerly named Gardafuul, a province of the semi-autonomous region of Puntland, is named after it.
 In its narrower sense, Marinka Gardafuul, in English called the Guardafui Channel, refers to the strait between Puntland and Abd al Kuri.

 Names

-The oceanic strait goes by many names, including the Ras Hafun Strait, named after the headland of Ras Hafun, near the town of Foar, the Ras Asir-Socotra Strait, the Cape Guardafui Strait, the Guardafui-Socotra Channel Guardafui Channel Cape Guardafui Channel, Socotra Strait, and Socotra Passage.
+The oceanic strait goes by many names, including the Ras Hafun Strait, named after the headland of Ras Hafun, near the town of Foar, the Ras Asir-Socotra Strait, the Cape Guardafui Strait, the Guardafui-Socotra Channel, the Guardafui Channel, the Cape Guardafui Channel, the Socotra Strait, and the Socotra Passage.